 The astro-mental images caused by desires affect others as do those generated by thoughts.
 They, therefore, also link us with other souls, and often by the strongest ties of love and hatred, for at the present stage of human evolution an ordinary man's desires are generally stronger and more sustained than his thoughts.
 They thus play a great part in determining his human surroundings in future lives, and may bring into those lives persons and influences of whose connection with himself he is totally unconscious.
 Suppose a man by sending out a thought of bitter hatred and revenge has helped to form in another the impulse which results in a murder; the creator of that thought is linked by his karma to the committer of the crime, although they have never met on the physical plane, and the wrong he has done to him, by helping to impel him to a crime, will come back as an injury in the infliction of which the whilom criminal will play his part.
 Many a "bolt from the blue" that is felt is utterly undeserved is the effect of such a cause, and the soul thereby learns and registers a lesson while the lower consciousness is writhing under a sense of injustice.
-Nothing can strike a person that they have not deserved, but their absence of memory does not cause a failure in the working of the law.
+Nothing can strike a man that he has not deserved, but his absence of memory does not cause a failure in the working of the law.
 We thus learn that our desires in their action on ourselves produce our desire-nature, and through it largely affect our physical bodies in our next birth; that they play a great part in determining the place of rebirth; and by their effect on others they help to draw around us our human associates in future lives.

-The third great class of energies, appearing on the physical plane as actions, generate much karma by their effects on others, but only slightly affect directly the Inner Man or Women.
-Broadly speaking, the favourable or unfavourable nature of the physical surroundings into which we are born depends on the effect of our previous actions in spreading happiness or unhappiness among other people.
+The third great class of energies, appearing on the physical plane as actions, generate much karma by their effects on others, but only slightly affect directly the Inner Man.
+Broadly speaking, the favorable or unfavorable nature of the physical surroundings into which we are born depends on the effect of our previous actions in spreading happiness or unhappiness among other people.
 The physical results on others of actions on the physical plane work out karmically in repaying to the actor physical good or bad surroundings in a future life.
-If he or she has made people physically happy by sacrificing wealth or time or trouble, this action karmically brings him favourable physical circumstances conducive to physical happiness.
-If he has caused people wide-spread physical misery, he will reap karmically from his action wretched physical circumstances conducive to physical suffering.
-And this is so, whatever may have been his motive in either case - a fact which leads us to consider the law that: Every force works on its own plane.
+If he has made people physically happy by sacrificing wealth or time or trouble, this action kârmically brings him favorable physical circumstances conducive to physical happiness.
+If he has caused people wide-spread physical misery, he will reap kârmically from his action wretched physical circumstances conducive to physical suffering.
+And this is so, whatever may have been his motive in either case - a fact which leads us to consider the law that: